First, to my dear readers, a happy Thanksgiving to you and your family!

 Each of us has a moral responsibility to take some action on behalf of the children of the world.

 Minute by minute, we hear the abhorrent rantings of various public figures confronting hate with hate, fear with fear, despair with despair.
 Rather than quote all those individuals, as well as the fine people who have stood up to this bigotry, I will let some powerful photographs speak up for the child refugees of the Middle East, who make up more than half that desperate population.
 A very fine photographer uses his art to document where child refugees in the Middle East sleep.
-Here are the rest of the photos:
+The article in Buzzfeed has the rest of the photos.

 In 1981, Fred Rogers had a simple, yet profound message for Jeff Erlanger, a boy who was permanently disabled during a complex surgery.
 The sincere positivity of both Jeff and Mister Rogers shone through.

 “Fast forward” some 20 years latter, and Fred has a surprise reunion with Jeff, now a young man.
 Said Jeff.
 “You know, when you tell people that ‘It’s you I like,’ you know that you really mean it.
 And tonight, I want to let you know that, on behalf of millions of children and grown-ups, it is you that I like.”